Aryamaan23/REACTION/README.md

 This project has been developed with the help of React and Django.
 It is a machine learning full stack web app for predicting the loan approval for home.
 Random Forest Classifier has been used in the backend for giving the prediction result.
 For front-end development ReactJS has been used and for backend Django framework has been used.

+# Features
+`Get probabilistic results for home approval after submitting the necessary fields in the form which has been provided on homepage.`
+`On BatchProcessing Page get the result in the form of table with the respecctive loan id and their probabilities for getting approved in the descending order.`

 ## Available Scripts

 In the project directory, you can run: